 Variable values can be accessed by Dakota descriptor or by index using [] on the object itself.
-Variables types (integer, real, string) are inferred by first attempting to convert to int and then, if this fails, to float.
+Variables types are inferred or set as described in the previous section.

 Analysis components are accessible by index only using the an_comps attribute.
 Iterating over a Parameters object yields the variable descriptors.